-Cooking together can be a great bonding
+Cooking together can be a great bonding and therapeutic

 I ask each of my children to help make food for the family each week.
 Getting them involved in chopping or prepping dinner, or baking is a creative way of doing this.
 Being there and present and chatting about things in a relaxed way helps build bonding time.
 We create a menu at the beginning of the week and each family member thinks of an easy dish they haven’t made before and then we create it within one hour making the food together.

 Try some of my recipes form my Recipe section above

 Here’s what science has to say about child development and happy brain function.